 Institutionalizing work-life balance drains money and morale because it’s individually defined.
 It’s incredibly difficult to develop programs that mandate balance to a diverse workforce when ‘balance’ is so subjective.

 When employers have different views of on perks that support work-life balance and when colleagues have different priorities that inherently define their balance, it becomes impossible for an organization to regulate and frustrating to achieve it as an employee.

-What if instead of trying to balancing work and life, we focus on integrating work into our life?
+What if instead of trying to balancing work and life, we focus on integrating work into our lives?
 Introducing – work-life integration.

 What is Work-Life Integration?

 Whereas work-life balance is a separation of your professional and personal lives, work-life integration is a connection between work and life.
 Confused as to the difference?
-So was I so here are some examples.
+Here are some examples.